k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

   -	Billing LU – set to true.

 Notes:
-- A sequence can be shared between multiple LUs, e.g. subscriber_id is shared between CRM and Billing LUs.
-In order to keep the data referential integrity, all the shared LUs must have the same sequence name regardless of their sequence handling method.
+- A sequence can be shared between multiple LUs.
+For example, the subscriber_id is shared between the CRM and Billing LUs.
+In order to ensure referential integrity, all shared LUs must have the same sequence name regardless of their sequence handling method.

 - Both of the above-mentioned sequence methods require the creation of the **k2masking** schema.
 The k2masking schema is created by the TDM deploy.flow.
 Alternatively, creating the k2masking schema can be done by running the **masking-create-cache-table.flow** from the Broadway examples.